- Programs & Initiatives

 SEAD Scholars are a dynamic cadre of motivated students selected from across the Upper Valley who are supported through a four-year academic and social enrichment program.
 The journey includes annual summer institutes, quarterly weekend immersion days, and weekly academic programming/mentoring during the school years.

-Students must meet the following criteria as Sophomores in High School:
+Students must meet the following criteria as Sophomores in High School at one of our 3 participating local High Schools (below):

 SEAD might be a good fit for your child if they are interested in: getting a head-start on the school year, joining a cohort of students just as motivated as they are to go to college, meeting Dartmouth College role models, being the first in their family to attend (and graduate from) college, achieving their wildest dreams!